 Richard Jenkinson, cello

-Cello, pursues a vigorous chamber music career and has recorded extensively.
+Cello, pursues a vigorous chamber music career.
+He is musical director of the Dante Quartet and he has recorded extensively.
 His enthusiasm is greatly valued.

 Ask away for all the quartets you could wish for, famous quintets by Brahms, sextets led by Ofer in hugely popular sessions which always feature no matter how crowded the timetable.
 We are always open to suggestions and accommodating items from your wish lists as far as is possible.

 Always popular too are the mixed wind/string masterpieces those with clarinet by Mozart, Beethoven and Brahms being among favourites but, equally, string chamber music with piano gives players the opportunity to enjoy piano quartets, quintets and larger-scale ensembles with pianists who look forward to the same repertoire.